How to Choose the Right SSL Certificate for Your Business

 - Features: OV certificates verify both domain ownership and the legitimacy of the organization.

-- Pros: Provides a higher level of trust than DV certificates.
+- Pros: Offers a higher level of trust than DV certificates.

 3. Extended Validation (EV) SSL Certificates